-This omelette recipe has been designed to maximise satiety and nutrient density.
-It makes for a nutritious start to the day that will set you up to manage your appetite.
+Omelettes are low calorie, filling, nutritious foods applicable for any meal!
+We designed this omelette recipe to maximise satiety and nutrient density to start the day off in a way that will set you up to manage your appetite.

-Spinach and egg are a great combination, while the nutritional yeast adds some extra flavour and B vitamins.
+Spinach and egg are a great combination, while the nutritional yeast brings some extra flavour and B vitamins.
+Aside from boosting the flavour of this recipe, sun-dried tomatoes add extra vitamin A, C, phosphorus, potassium, and sodium.

 One serve provides 420 calories, 53 g protein, 16 g fat, 10 g of net carbs and P:E = 2.4.